+{\it Tension propagation and compounding formula} -- The anomalous texbook MSD scaling $\sim \tau^{1/2}$ of a monomer in thermal equilibrium, as obtained from the solution of \eqref{eq:Rouse}, is rationalized as being the consequence of the surrounding monomers along the polymer backbone.
+With increasing time scale, the tagged monomer drags a growing number of segments on the chain.
+The contour length $m(\tau)$ of the dynamically correlated segments scales as $m(\tau) \sim \tau^{1/2}$ \cite{Rubinstein_book}, due to the underlying diffusive scaling of tension propagation \eqref{Green_func}.
+This results in an effective friction that increases as $m(\tau)$, thereby reducing the instantaneous mobility and slowing the diffusive motion by a factor $1/m(\tau) \sim \tau^{-1/2}$.
+By combining the bare diffusive behavior, characterized by an MSD $\sim \tau$, with this time scale-dependent drag, one obtains the subdiffusive equilibrium Rouse scaling $\text{MSD} \sim \tau^{1/2}$.
+This physical picture can be formalized through the following compounding formula

 where the symbol $\simeq$ denotes a quasi-equality, i.e. it neglects multiplicative factor of order unity.
-The previous formula expresses the MSD of the $n^{th}$ monomer \footnote{For simplicity we focus on a single cartesian component and refer to $\langle \Delta z^2\rangle$ as the MSD.
+The previous formula expresses the MSD of the $n^{th}$ monomer $\langle \Delta z^2(n,\tau) \rangle$ \footnote{For simplicity we focus on a single cartesian component and refer to $\langle \Delta z^2\rangle$ as the MSD.
 The full MSD for a 3D dynamics would comprise the contributions of the $x$ and $y$ components as well.} over a time scale $\tau$ as the ratio of the MSD of an isolated monomer $\langle \Delta z_i^2(\tau) \rangle$ with a factor $m(\tau)$ that accounts for the number of monomers which are ``dynamically correlated" to the $n^{th}$ monomer over a time scale $\tau$, Fig.~\ref{fig01}.
-The isolated monomer MSD can be obtained from the solution of \eqref{eq:Rouse} with $k=0$ (thereby eliminating the chain connectivity), while $m(\tau)$ arises from mechanisms of tension propagation, i.e. the spreading of mechanical forces through the polymer chain.
-Tension propagation is central in the analysis of dynamical processes in polymers such as translocation~\cite{Sakaue_2007,Sakaue_2010,Grosberg_2011,Ikonen_2013,Slater_2018,Saito_2012,Wanunu_2017,Sarabadani_2020,Sakaue_2016,Micheletti_2017}, stretching~\cite{saka12,Grosberg_2012}, folding and relaxation~\cite{fred14,Walter_2014,Vanderzande_2017}.
-The factor $m(\tau) \gamma$ can be viewed as a timescale-dependent friction, which slows down the isolated monomer dynamics when $m(\tau)$ grows with $\tau$.
-The interesting feature of Eq.~\eqref{CF2} is that it disentangles the complex problem of the MSD of a monomer within a polymer chain into two contributions which are easier to rationalize, as we shall see from examples in which exact results and scaling arguments are presented.
+The compounding formula \eqref{CF2} was implicitly employed in the analysis of tagged-monomer equilibrium dynamics \cite{Rubinstein_book}, but its usefulness and predictive power in more complex polymer architectures and non-equilibrium situations is still unexplored.
+This is the scope of this letter.